nullicw/xboxera-leaderboard/README.md

 ## How do ranking and points work?

-The ten best achievement hunters in the week will be awarded points based on their position.
-Whoever earns the most gamerscore during the week will gain 10 points, the second place will gain 9 points, and so on.
-Then the Ranking will reset again and a new week will begin.
-If two or more users have the same gamerscore gains in one week they get the same place and points.
+Distribution of points for weekly and monthly ranking and for the featured monthly game work all the same.
+The 25 best achievement hunters in the specific time frame will be awarded points based on their position.
+Whoever earns the most gamerscore will gain 50 points, the second place will gain 48 points, and so on.
+Everybody with at least 1 gamerscore gain will also get 1 point.
+If two or more users have the same gamerscore gains they get the same place and points.

 The weekly tracking will happen around 06:20AM on Monday UTC and cover the last 7 days.

-Whoever had the most Gamerscore in the featured monthly game earns 100 points.
-If two or more people happen to share the same amount of Gamerscore in said game, they will all get the 100 points.

-The ten best hunters in the month will also be awarded points based on their position.
-Whoever earns the most gamerscore during the month will gain 100 points, the second place will gain 90 points, and so on.
-Then the ranking will reset again and a new month will begin.
-If two or more users have the same gamerscore gains in the last week they get the same place and points.

 ## Usage